kwadie/bq-backup-manager/README.md

 By default, all projects listed in the `backup_operation_project` field in the fallback policy will be automatically included.
-However, for additional backup projects such as the ones defined in external configuration (i.e. table backup policy tags), one must add them to the below list.
+However, for additional backup projects such as the ones defined in external configuration (i.e. table backup policy tags), or if you want to use the default source tables projects, one must add them to the below list.

 ```
 additional_backup_operation_projects = ["project1", "project2", ..]